Yale Researchers Mapped Star Birth In The Orion A Molecular Cloud ‘To Understand Where We Came From’

-A new research led by Yale University in Connecticut has taken an in-depth look at the Orion A molecular cloud, producing a set of maps that unveil how massive stars are born.
+New research led by Yale University in Connecticut has taken an in-depth look at the Orion A molecular cloud, producing a set of maps that unveil how massive stars are born.

 The project, called the CARMA-NRO Orion Survey, offers a new perspective on the process of star formation within this massive molecular cloud by imaging its structure in “unprecedented detail,” states a news release from the university.